clvrmktg/clvr/content/insights/_index.md

 draft = false

-description = "Discover practical insights from Clever to help your business grow online.
-Clear, actionable advice on web design, digital marketing, and strategies for success."
+description = "Discover practical insights from Clever to grow your business online with clear, actionable advice on web design, digital marketing, and strategy."

 title = 'Insights'
 proposition_heading = "Practical Insights for Growing Online"